justusschock/template-repo-python/.github/CONTRIBUTING.md

 # Contributing

-Welcome to the REPONAME community!
+Welcome to the REPO_NAME community!
 We're building the most advanced research platform on the planet to implement the latest, best practices that the amazing PyTorch team rolls out!

 ## Main Core Value: One less thing to remember